 - Medication Authorization Consent Form (must be completed by a parent/guardian and physician if prescription medication is required)

-If your child attended The Langley School for the 2016-2017 academic year or is a returning camper from the 2014, 2015, or 2016 season, you will NOT need to resubmit the Proof of Identification Form or the Commonwealth of Virginia School Entrance Health Form unless an update has been made.
+If your child attended The Langley School for the 2017-2018 academic year or are a returning camper from the 2015, 2016, or 2017 season, you will NOT need to resubmit Proof of Identification or the Commonwealth of Virginia School Entrance Health Form unless an update has been made.

 Yes.
-We encourage you to attend our Open House on June 11, 2017, from 1:00-3:00 p.m.
-Tours are led by The Langley School and Summer Studio staff.
-The open house is an excellent opportunity to see campus, meet our staff, and ask any questions you might have.
+We encourage you to attend our Open House on June 3, 2018 from 1:00 p.m. - 3:00 p.m.
+Tours are led by Langley School and Summer Studio staff.
+The Open House is an excellent opportunity to see campus, meet our staff, and ask any questions they might have.
 If this day is not convenient for you, please e-mail the Summer Studio Office at email@example.com and set up a private tour with one of our camp staff members.